jamesstout/newznab/innodb/README.md

 # SETUP

+ * Please backup your database first.
+Something like this should do it.

+    `mysqldump --opt -u root -p newznab > ~/newznab_backup.sql`

  * This first step will modify your setup using [andrewit's github](https://github.com/itandrew/Newznab-InnoDB-Dropin.git)
  * convert database to innodb, edit path if necessary